idsecurity/LdifCompare/README.md

 - -reverse-change_records.txt, contains the the modifications that must be performed on an entry from the "right" file to match the entry from the "left" file.
 - -unique-\<left file name>.ldif, contains the entries that only exist in the "left" file.
 - -unique-\<right file name>.ldif, contains the entries that only exist in the "right" file.
+- (Optional) -changetype-delete-right.ldif, contains change records where the operation is 'delete' for entries that only exist in the "right" file

 # Example usage